rxwen/my_posts/debug_linux_kernel_with_kgdb.markdown

 - Provide a kgdb I/O driver
 - Set linux boot argument to instruct linux kernel use our kgdb I/O driver

+# How to implement a kgdb I/O driver

+# How to debug if there is only one serial port

+# How to debug linux initialization code

+# How to debug module